Mental Health Facilities Oakland, CA

 Felton Institute - 2.4 miles from Oakland, CA

 Felton Institute is a mental health clinic in Alameda, CA, located at 1005 Atlantic Avenue, 94501 zip code area.
 Felton Institute provides outpatient treatment.
-Felton Institute offers group therapy, psychotropic medication and integrated dual diagnosis disorder treatment to children / adolescents, young adults and seniors 65 or older.
-Felton Institute also supports transitional age young adults, seniors or older adults and clients referred from the court/judicial system.
-Additional services offered at Felton Institute include suicide prevention services, assertive community treatment and case management.
+Felton Institute offers couples/family therapy, integrated dual diagnosis disorder treatment and psychotropic medication to young adults, children / adolescents and adults.
+Felton Institute also supports people with serious mental illness, transitional age young adults and seniors or older adults.
+Additional services offered at Felton Institute include diet and exercise counseling, intensive case management and assertive community treatment.

 Learn More